 Claims Analyst Jobs in USA with Visa Sponsorship

 Claims analysts examine insurance claims, investigate coverage details, and determine settlement amounts.
-Most positions require a bachelor's degree in business, finance, or related field, making them eligible for H-1B and other professional visas when employers can demonstrate the specialized knowledge requirement.
+Most positions require a bachelor's degree in business, finance, or related field, making them eligible for H-1B visa and other professional visas when employers can demonstrate the specialized knowledge requirement.
 For detailed occupation requirements, see the O*NET profile.

 See All Claims Analyst Jobs